Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

   One example they have provided was for Hamburg, Germany in February of 2022.
 ----------------------------------------------------------------------------------*/

--- Section 3: Step 1 - Querying Point of Sales Data for Trends
-USE ROLE tasty_data_engineer;
+--  Step 1 - Querying Point of Sales Data for Trends USE ROLE tasty_data_engineer;
 USE WAREHOUSE tasty_de_wh;